kavia-common/multi-agent-conversation-platform-2810-2819/multi_agent_chatbot_frontend/README.md

 ## Notes
 - This project intentionally avoids heavy UI libraries for a lightweight experience.
 - Replace the placeholder fetch endpoints in `App.js` when your backend is ready.
+- If the backend is not running, the UI will use a simulated response for demo purposes.

 For more, see `steps.txt`.